Getting Started with Managed Phishing Response

 Assessment Summary: $ReportedPhish.assessment_summary

-And you’re done!
-Once Red Canary collects a user-reported email, you can view all reports directly in your Red Canary portal.
-These reports provide full visibility into the email's contents and metadata, both before and after Red Canary completes its assessment, allowing you to monitor emails that are still pending an assessment decision.
+View all reports directly in your Red Canary portal.
+These reports provide full visibility into the email's contents and metadata, both before and after Red Canary completes its Assessment, allowing you to monitor emails that are still pending an Assessment decision.

-To learn more about report data and functionalities, see Navigating Phishing Reports in Red Canary.
+To learn more about navigating a reported email, see Navigating Phishing Reports in Red Canary.

 Was this article helpful?